Russell Investments' history

 2007 — Our market-leading family of U.S. equity indexes went global with the launch of the Russell Global Indexes.
 And we were proud to be ranked number 30 on Fortune Magazine's "Best Companies to Work For in America" list.
 In addition, we surpassed US$220 billion in assets under management (AUM) by midsummer.

-2011 — Russell Investments names Len Brennan president and CEO.
+2011 — We celebrated the firm’s 75th anniversary; and named Len Brennan as president and CEO.

 2012 —The firm launched more innovative funds (strategic call overwriting, multi-strategy alternative & U.S. strategic equity) for U.S. investors through their advisors; launched our series of target duration liability-driven investing (LDI) funds for institutional investors; and expanded our LDI team.

 2013 — Russell investments appointed Jeff Hussey as global chief investment officer and Pete Gunning as CEO for the Asia-Pacific region; launched our global infrastructure and global real estate pools for Canadian investors; unveiled our “next generation” of target-date investing for institutional plan sponsors; received the Asia Transition Manger of the Year in Asia Asset Management’s “Best of the Best” awards; and won aiCIO magazine’s industry innovation award for investment outsourcing.